LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

    (Sender, This, Self, Goal)

-The debugger is evoked whenever the execution context is true and when the spy point goal unifies with the goal currently being executed.
+The debugger is evoked whenever and the spy point goal and the specified execution context subsumes the goal currently being executed and its execution context.
-Variable bindings resulting from the unification between the current goal and the goal argument are discarded.
 The user may establish any number of context spy points as necessary.
 For example, in order to call the debugger whenever a predicate defined on an object named ``foo`` is called we may define the following spy point:

 .. code-block:: text